nablang/nablang/doc/nabla/basic-syntax.md

     class A
       include M1
-      def foo
+      def foo # first foo
         ...
       end
       include M2
-      def foo
+      def foo # overwrite the first foo
-        ... super # search first foo, then in M2, then in M1
+        ... super # search in M2, if not found, search in M1
       end
     end

-`super` calls last method defined with this order
+`super` calls method defined in included class

 if some class included shall overwrite self-defined methods, use the `:prepend` macro instead